Getting Into Physician Assistant (PA) School with a Low GPA

 Subscribe for full access to the PA Toolkit

 Not all data is available or applicable for every program.
-While we review and update each program’s information annually, there may be errors and schools may make changes at any time.
+There may be errors and schools may make changes at any time.
 PreHealthAdmit is not affiliated with any school or application service.

 Leave a Comment